nemonik/hands-on-DevOps/README.md

 - Validate and monitor operational quality, and
 - Provide rapid, automated feedback to the stakeholders

-## 6.9.
-How is this achieved?
+## 6.11.
+Much of this is achieved

-Achieved through the repeated practices of Continuous Integration (CI) and Continuous Delivery (CD) often conflated into simply "CI/CD" or "CICD".
+Through the repeated practices of Continuous Integration (CI) and Continuous Delivery (CD) often conflated into simply "CI/CD" or "CICD".

-After tools, CICD is what is commonly (**albeit mistakenly**) thought to be the totality of DevOps.
+WARNING: After tools, CICD is the next (**albeit mistakenly**) thing thought to be the totality of DevOps.

-## 6.10.
+## 6.12.
 What is Continuous Integration (CI)?

 It is a repeated Agile software development practice lifted specifically from Extreme programming, where members of a development team frequently integrate their work to detect integration issues as quickly as possible thereby shifting discovery of issues "left" (i.e., early) in the software release.

-## 6.11.
+## 6.13.
 How?

 Each integration is orchestrated through a CI service/orchestrator (e.g., Jenkins CI, Drone CI, GitLab Runners, Concourse CI) that essentially assembles a build, runs unit and integration tests every time a predetermined trigger has been met; and then reports with immediate feedback.

-## 6.12.
+## 6.14.
 CI best practices

-### 6.12.1.
+### 6.14.1.
 Utilize a Configuration Management System

 For the software's source code, where the mainline (i.e., master branch) is the most recent working version, past releases held in branches, and new features not yet merged into the mainline branch worked in their own branches.

-### 6.12.2.
+### 6.14.2.
 Automate the build

 By accompanying build automation (e.g., Gradle, Apache Maven, Make) alongside the source code.

-### 6.12.3.
+### 6.14.3.
 Employ one or more CI services/orchestrators

 To perform source code analysis via automating formal code inspection and assessment.

-### 6.12.4.
+### 6.14.4.
 Make builds self-testing

 In other words, ingrain testing by including unit and integration tests (e.g., Spock, JUnit, Mockito, SOAPUI, go package *Testing*) with the source code to be executed by the build automation to be executed by the CI service.

-### 6.12.5.
+### 6.14.5.
 Never commit broken

 Or untested source code to the CMS mainline or otherwise risk breaking a build.

-### 6.12.6.
+### 6.14.6.
 Stakeholders are expected to pre-flight new code

 Prior to committing source code in their own workspace.

-### 6.12.7.
+### 6.14.7.
 The CI service/orchestrator provides feedback

 On the success or fail of a build integration to all its stakeholders.

-## 6.13.
+## 6.15.
 What is Continuous Delivery?

 It is a repeated software development practice of providing a rapid, reliable, low-risk product delivery achieved through automating all facets of building, testing, and deploying software.

-### 6.13.1.
+### 6.15.1.
 Extending Continuous Integration (CI)

 With additional stages/steps aimed to provide ongoing validation that a newly assembled software build meets all desired requirements and thereby is releasable.

-### 6.13.2.
+### 6.15.2.
 Consistency

 Is achieved through delivering applications into production via individual repeatable pipelines of ingrained system configuration management and testing

-## 6.14.
+## 6.16.
 But wait.
 What's a pipeline?

 A pipeline automates the various stages/steps (e.g., Static Application Security Testing (SAST), build, unit testing, Dynamic Application Security Testing (DAST), secure configuration acceptance compliance, integration, function and non-functional testing, delivery, and deployment) to enforce quality conformance.

-## 6.15.
+## 6.17.
 How is a pipeline manifested?

 Each delivery pipeline is manifested as **Pipeline as Code** (i.e., software automation) accompanying the application's source code in its version control repository.

-## 6.16.
+## 6.18.
 What underlines all of this?

 I and the community of practice argue DevOps will struggle without ubiquitous access to shared pools of software configurable system resources and higher-level services that can be rapidly provisioned (i.e., cloud).

-Although, it is actually possible to DevOps on mainframes.
+Although, it is actually possible to [DevOps on mainframes](https://www.youtube.com/watch?v=eMS97X5ZTGc) The video is in the contect of continuous delivery, but read between the lines.

-## 6.17.
+## 6.19.
 But really why do we automate err. code?

 In 2001, I think Larry Wall in his 1st edition of *Programming Perl* book put it best with "We will encourage you to develop the three great virtues of a programmer: